-If you are from manufacturing, there is a good chance that you have heard of these terms – Managing Points and Checking Points or MPCP.
+There is a good chance that you haven’t heard of these terms – Managing Points and Checking Points or MPCP.

 Now, we will talk about what are ‘MPCP’ and why they are needed, with an example.

 In an organization, there would be two kinds of activities or goals – Run the Organization (Daily Work Management) and Change the Organization (Transformation or Improvement).
 For example, if you wish to sustain existing revenue, you would want to maintain or upkeep many process parameters and initiatives through regular management, reviews, support existing products with improvements, provide enabling tools, resources, etc. These fall under Daily Work Management.
 And when you wish to shift gears and accelerate the business and grow 10x, then you will be looking for Transformation, ie., developing new products, adding new facilities, hiring more people, acquiring new technology, etc.

 Managing Points and Checking Points (MPCP) are part of the Daily Work Management routine.
 They are a set of accountability and responsibility areas for a given role in the organization, aimed mainly at sustaining current level.
 This could include small improvements to fix issues, address day to day issues, monitor current state of process, ensure there is no deterioration of performance, etc. One of the biggest goals of DWM is to reduce the variability in the output or in other words bring in consistency in the system.

 You may be confused about how MPCP is different from Annual Goals or KRAs?
 Remember that MPCP is for a role and Annual Goals and KRAs are for individuals.
 Thus it is very unlikely that MPCP would change year on year for role, of course unless the role scope has changed.
 They are also independent of title.

 Now let’s understand Managing Points.